descent-stis/simple-nlp-project/README.md

 4. Then move to `hands_on.ipynb` file, and run the notebook.

 Meet Some Errors or Need a Help?
-Please contact @myarist
+Please contact [@myqrist](https://github.com/myarist)